 Biodegradable plastics are plastics that are capable of going through the process of degradation by the biological action of organisms or after being subjected to an environment that makes them easily break down.

 This is unlike the traditional plastics that are designed to last for a very long time.
 Because of the chemical structure of traditional plastics, they are resistant to the natural processes of degradation.

 The quickest way of destroying them is by incineration, which increases carbon emissions, further contributing to air pollution and climate change.
 For this reason, biodegradable plastics are an alternative to the mess of plastics.

-As the name suggests and as hinted earlier, they are plastics that break down, degrade or decompose upon being exposed to bacteria, living organisms and attacks by rodents, insects or pests, water or dampness, ultra-violet radiation, sunlight, wind abrasions, enzymes, or biological action.
+As the name suggests and as hinted earlier, they are plastics that break down, degrade, or decompose upon being exposed to bacteria, living organisms, rodents, insects or pests, water or dampness, ultra-violet radiation, sunlight, wind abrasions, enzymes, or biological action.

-For more information about biodegradable plastics, this article talks about how biodegradable plastics are made, types of biodegradable plastics, and the problems with biodegradable plastics.
+For more information about biodegradable plastics, this article talks about how biodegradable plastics are made, the types of biodegradable plastics, and the problems with biodegradable plastics.